-The knowledge, skills, and abilities required for this job are usually obtained through a recognized University Degree in Community Development or Social Sciences, Political Science, Public Administration, Information/Data Management or related field along with two (2) years of related experience in program management, business process management, project management or managing grants and contributions programs.
+The knowledge, skills, and abilities required for this job are usually obtained through a recognized undergraduate degree in political science, social science, law, public administration or related field, along with two (2) years of experience in legislation and policy research, development and analysis.
+Effective communication skills in writing is required.

 The Official Languages of Nunavut are Inuktitut, Inuinnaqtun, English, and French.

-Fluency in Inuktitut is an asset.
+Fluency in more than one of Nunavut’s official language is an asset.
 Knowledge of Inuit language, communities, culture, land and Inuit Qaujimajatuqangit is an asset.